Our small team work closely with partner organisations, with support from researchers, advisors and volunteers.

 In the 1990s Bill was involved in humanitarian aid, working in Bosnia, Kosovo, West Africa, East Timor and Afghanistan.
 During this time, he became increasingly aware of the limitations and short-term value of the emergency approach, when compared with the potential of appropriately targeted development initiatives.

 In 2002 Bill co-founded GardenAfrica.

 With a background in humanitarian aid which, like conflict, often happens to people without their consent, George developed an interest in creating more inclusive and sustainable forms of community engagement, which view the environment and its hosts as part of a long-term solution.

-Having worked during her youth as gardener in her native North Wales, and later completing her MA in politics at York (Post-War Reconstruction and Development) she drew upon these two passions, co-founding GardenAfrica in 2002, where she continues to design and develop programmes with civil society organisations in sub-Saharan Africa.
+Having worked during her youth as gardener in her native North Wales, and with a BA in Peace Studies (Bradford) and MA in Post-War Reconstruction and Development (York) she drew upon these two passions, co-founding GardenAfrica in 2002, where she continues to co-design and develop social-ecological programmes with civil society organisations in sub-Saharan Africa.

 Biologist and earthworm specialist, Bob has a long interest in gardening matters both as an enthusiast and a professional.

 He is a strong advocate of GardenAfrica's developmental approach to aid and its 'people and plants' projects.